arcanite24/hypertrainer-flux-runpod-worker/README.md

 ## Credits

-- Full creditst Ostris for the `ai-toolkit` codebase 🙏
+- Full credits to Ostris for the `ai-toolkit` codebase 🙏